Sukadiri

-Sukadiri is a village and an administrative district (kecamatan) located in the Tangerang Regency of Banten Province on Java, Indonesia.
-It covers an area of 24.98 km^{2} and had a population of 53,100 at the 2010 Census and 63,489 at the 2020 Census; the official estimate as at mid 2023 was 66,679 - comprising 34,077 males and 32,602 females.
+Sukadiri is a village (desa) and an administrative district (kecamatan) located in the Tangerang Regency of Banten Province on Java, Indonesia.
+It covers an area of 24.98 km^{2} and had a population of 53,100 at the 2010 Census and 63,489 at the 2020 Census; the official estimate as of mid-2024 was 69,234 (comprising 35,394 males and 33,840 females).

 History

-Sukadiri was previously part of Mauk district before it was split off from the eastern part of the district in 2000.
+Sukadiri District was previously part of Mauk District before it was split off from the eastern part of that district on 29 November 2000.

 Communities

 Sukadiri District is sub-divided into eight villages (desa), all sharing the postcode of 15532, among which is the administrative centre of Rawa Kidang; this formed part of the particuliere landerij (or private domain) of Tan Eng Goan, 1st Majoor der Chinezen of Batavia.